adamsilver/fdpb/03-book-a-flight.md

 > “If you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.*

-The expiry date from “A Checkout Flow” falls perfectly under this category.
+The expiry date from “Checkout” falls perfectly under this category.
 As the expiry date is just 4 characters with an optional slash, we gave users a single text box that matches the expected format.
 Essentially, users just copy with they see.
 Easy.

 #### Memorable Dates